 now produces an active lifestyle clothing line targeted at males and females between the ages of 12-35.

 3.2.
-Executive Summary:
+Executive Summary: (You don’t need an executive summary for this paper.
+This is not an executive summary.
+This is simply more background.
+I will be covering executive summaries more later.)

 When I interviewed CEO, Chris Martin, I initially asked him: ‘What makes Flake E. so